r0bertcode/z-crypt/README.md

 * <b>options</b>:
   - <b>inE</b>: encoding of the inputed data (default: "utf-8")
   - <b>outE</b>: encoding of the encrypted string (default: "hex")
+    - <b>(Valid encodings)</b>: utf-8, ascii, base64, hex, ucs-2, binary, latin1
   - <b>iv</b> (Optional): Initial vector for encryption, by default will generate a random Buffer of 16 bytes for you
-    - <b>(Valid encodings)</b>: utf-8, ascii, base64, hex, ucs-2, binary, latin1

-Encrypts data with provided key, and returns the encrypted string as well as the IV (Initial Vector) from encryption.
+Encrypts data with provided key via AES-256-CBC-HMAC-SHA-256, and returns the encrypted string as well as the IV (Initial Vector) from encryption.

-Note: Will accept Objects / Arrays but will JSON.stringify them
+Note: Will accept Objects / Arrays as data param but will JSON.stringify them

 <b>Example Usage</b>: